 St. Luke's Hospital - Financial Assistance Policy

 St. Luke's Hospital provides care to patients consistent with its mission and values.
 Financial Assistance is available to those who reside in the community we serve, who are uninsured or underinsured and do not have adequate financial resources to pay for necessary healthcare services provided.
 Financial assistance does not apply to internationally traveling/vacationing patients who seek treatment at St. Luke's Hospital.
 Non-US citizens and US citizens living outside the USA are not eligible for financial assistance; this includes patients on a visa and international students.
 This does not include undocumented individuals living in the US.
 St. Luke's Hospital will use its best efforts to provide financial assistance fairly and consistently, balancing our patients' needs for financial assistance with St. Luke's Hospital's broader fiscal responsibility, and taking into consideration each patient's specific needs.
-Information gathered to determine whether or not a patient qualifies for Financial Assistance is kept confidential and is limited to only those directly involved with the determination process and is considered "protected health information" under HIPAA.
+Information gathered to determine whether a patient qualifies for Financial Assistance is kept confidential and is limited to only those directly involved with the determination process and is considered "protected health information" (PHI) under HIPAA.